drvinceknight/pfm/docs/instructions.md

     - The message board;
     - Other resources.

-04. The tutor also takes your attendance.
+04. The tutor also takes your attendance (which will be noted after they have had a chat with you about the lab sheet).